igba98/wagesa/code.md

-Wagesa Event Co — Inventory & Asset Movement System (Frontend‑Only v1)
+Wegesa Event Co — Inventory & Asset Movement System (Frontend‑Only v1)

 A complete plan and Cursor-ready instructions to build a hardcoded (in‑memory) inventory & movement tracker for an event rentals company.
 No backend or database yet — all data lives in React state (lost on refresh).
 The design uses Next.js (App Router) + TypeScript + Tailwind CSS + shadcn/ui + Heroicons, with Zustand for state and Framer Motion for the splash animation.
 Recharts is used for simple charts on the Reports page.